top of page

 Here are two memorable standouts about Gemini:

-• The Good - Generative Text: It outperforms all other free AI tools I've trialed.
-I particularly appreciated the options it provides when editing text.
-It routinely provides you choices, such as "soft vs. direct" or "professional vs. conversational" tone.
-This was a great feature, and I found it to be a fantastic learning tool.
-By comparing different choices, I learned a lot about how to properly adjust my writing style through sentence structure, word choice and grammar.
+• The Good - Generative Text: It's the best AI tool I've used for producing text, and my go-to for crafting tricky sentences.
+I particularly appreciate the options it provides when generating language.
+It provides choices, such as "action vs. formal", "concise vs. empathetic" or "professional vs. conversational".
+This is a great feature as a learning tool.
+By comparing different choices, I learn how to properly adjust my writing style through sentence structure, word choice and grammar.
 I'm a better writer because of that.

 • The Bad - Image Generation: Its image generation capabilities weren't as sophisticated as my experience with DALL-E 3 on ChatGPT.
 Although now that I'm 9-months removed from this course, I'm curious to go back to test image generation again.